Kotlin/api-guidelines/docs/topics/jvm-api-guidelines-predictability.md

 }
 ```

-Exposing this interface implementation – for example, `SQLiteResponse` or `MongoResponse` – to API users is
+Exposing this interface implementation, for example, `SQLiteResponse` or `MongoResponse`, to API users is
 a **leaky abstraction**, and it complicates support of this API.
 In such a library, you might handle only your implementations
 of `DBResponse`.
-If, at some moment, a user puts their implementation of `DBResponse` into a library's method
+If a user puts their implementation of `DBResponse` into a library's method
 accepting responses, it can cause an error.
-Using sealed interfaces and classes can protect you from this.
+Using sealed interfaces and classes protects you from this.

 ## Validate your inputs and state